-The information about ray hits was used to correct relative amplitudes connected with irregular illumination of the objects.
-The CRP gathers after this correction are more reliable for AVA/AVAaz analysis - Fig.14.
+The information about ray hits was used to correct amplitudes connected with irregular illumination of the objects.
+The amplitudes of CRP gathers, after this correction were related to geology, so ready for reliable AVA/AVAaz analysis - Fig.14.

 Despite of relatively simple geology, the differences in lateral positioning of the events as well as focusing of the events on stacked sections between results of 3D PreSTM and 3D PreSDM were observed - Fig.15.